Upcoming Events

 Thank you for helping RMHCDC by “Pulling for the House!”
 Your pop tabs make a difference!

-From July through September, we will be collecting benevolence donations for ELCA World Hunger.
+From October through December, we will be collecting benevolence donations for FACETS and The Lamb Center..

-See also “the latest info” on our Q3 benevolence on our Quarterly Benevolence webpage.
+See also “the latest info” on our Q4 benevolence on our Quarterly Benevolence webpage.

 As a reminder, our quarterly benevolences are not covered through the regular offerings to the St. Mark’s operating budget.
 If you donate online, there is a Quarterly Benevolence button on our Vanco e-giving portal.
 If you make your donation at the offering plate or mail in a check, please make out the check to St. Mark’s Lutheran Church and annotate the check with "Quarterly Benevolence."